tobchen/TobyG/README.md

 Game management is initialized with `TobyG_StartGameMgr()` (and destroyed with `TobyG_EndGameMgr()`).

-Game states are then added using `TobyG_AddGameMgrState(id, start, stop, loop)` with id being a unique state id  and start, stop and loop being functions for the game manager to call when starting the state, stopping the state (on quit or switch) and in every main loop pass.
+Game states are then added using `TobyG_AddGameMgrState(id, start, stop, loop)` with `id` being a unique state id  and `start`, `stop` and `loop` being functions for the game manager to call when starting the state, stopping the state (on quit or switch) and in every main loop pass.

 Use `TobyG_RunGameMgr(id)` to start the main loop with a specific state and call `TobyG_QuitGameMgr()` (in a state) to quit the main loop. `TobyG_ChangeGameMgrState(id)` will stop the current state and start another one.